jasonpincin/eventuate/README.md

 Consume events with the `consumer` function, which should have the signature `function (data) {}`.
 When an event is produced, it will be passed to the consumer function as the first and only argument.

-When invoked this way, the return value of `event()` is undefined.

-### var promise = event()

-When `event()` is invoked without a consumer, it returns a `Promise` object representing the next produced event.

 ### event.produce(data)

 Produce an event.
-All `event` consumer functions will be called with `data`, and the `Promise` representing the next event will be resolved with `data`.
+All `event` consumer functions will be called with `data`.
 If the `requireConsumption` option was provided, and nothing consumes the data, an error will be thrown.

 ### event.removeConsumer(consumer)